LangsterGA/test/README.md

 ![GoData](/images/ToolBoxAnime.gif)

+## Requirements to use tool
+- ***Go.Data Server URL***: The URL of your server where Go.Data is
+- ***Email address***: The email address you use to access Go.Data
+- ***Password***: The password you use to access Go.Data
+- ***Outbreak ID***: This outbreak ID is found when you enter your Go.data installation, go to outbreaks, roll your mouse over the outbreak of interest and select modify.
+On the URL section, you will see a unique identifier, this is the Outbreak ID that will be used when building your query.

 ## Step 1: Download the Go.Data ArcGIS Pro toolbox from [here](https://github.com/LangsterGA/test)

 If you would like more information or if you have feedback, please email godata@who.int.
 If you are experiencing a bug or have a feature request, please submit an issue [here](https://github.com/WorldHealthOrganization/godataR/issues)